Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-63-torn.md

 Still bigger’n ABBOTT and STAINLESS, though.
 Gotta keep those officers in line.

 “Man, I am sure am glad I don’t gotta put up with that.”
 That was Kodiak, a giant bear of a Gaoian who was just now stepping into his own Suit.
 Murray watched with some jealousy as the Suit self-zippered all its layers together right up his spine.
-Apparently, there was some pretty sophisticated nanotechnology involved, so the entire suit---or at least the air seal layer---was effectively one giant molecule encasing its wearer.
+Apparently, there was some pretty sophisticated nanotechnology involved, so the entire suit - or at least the air seal layer - was effectively one giant molecule encasing its wearer.

 “No cold water?
 No nothing?”